 Council adopted the Draft Annual Business Plan and Budget 2024/2025 and Long Term Financial Summary 2025-2034 - Financial Summary for public consultation on 20 May 2024.
-Public consultation commences on 21 May 2024 and will conclude 12 June 2024.
+Public consultation commenced on 21 May 2024 and concluded 12 June 2024.

-Members of the public are invited to view the draft plan via Council's online Engagement Hub at: yoursay.portlincoln.sa.gov.au.
-Copies of the plan may also be viewed at the Council Administration Office and Port Lincoln Library.
+Members of the public were invited to view the draft plan via Council's online Engagement Hub at: yoursay.portlincoln.sa.gov.au.
+Copies of the plan able to be viewed at the Council Administration Office and Port Lincoln Library.

-Two Community Meetings are scheduled for 11 June 2024, at 2pm and 6pm, where the details of the draft budget will be discussed.
+Two community meetings were scheduled for 11 June 2024, at 2pm and 6pm, where the details of the draft budget were discussed.
+Seven members of the public attended across the two session times

-Council will set aside one hour at the Ordinay Council Meeting to be held on Monday 17 June 2024 at 6.30pm, to allow members of the public the opportunity to ask questions and make submissions with respect to Council's Draft Annual Buisness Plan and Budget 2024/2025.
+Council set aside one hour at the Ordinary Council Meeting held on Monday 17 June 2024 at 6.30pm, to allow members of the public the opportunity to make submissions with respect to Council's Draft Annual Buisness Plan and Budget 2024/2025.
+One verbal submission was made at this meeting, and seven written submissions were received during the consultation period.